IBM/cp4ba-labs/23.0.2/Bring-up/Bring-Up-Lab-2/Exercise-6-Generating-DBs.md

     ![Checking Storage Classes](Images/7.1-checking-storage-classes.png)

-    With errors in this step, check if the right storage class names were provided, and weather the storage class is defined, by running `oc get storageclass`.
+    With errors in this step, check if the right storage class names were provided, and whether the storage class is defined, by running `oc get storageclass`.
 With any updates, it needed to update the configuration, by re-running the prerequisite script in generate mode, see beginning of this chapter for reference.

 4. Expected output of secret checking